International Co-production Funds

 AIM: Strengthen TRANS-EUROPEAN and INTERNATIONAL Co-operation Strategies

-- Distribution Funding: Applications can be submitted continually
+- Applications for WCF Europe distribution funding support can be submitted continually.

 The new funding programme, World Cinema Fund Europe, will retain the current successful funding structures of the World Cinema Fund.
 WCF Europe will operate in the production and distribution funding fields as well, but has opened up the WCF support to companies from European countries participating to the MEDIA sub-programme.
 That means within this new programme, film projects can be submitted by companies from the WCF Europe eligible regions and countries in cooperation with a company from European countries participating to the MEDIA sub-programme, and vice versa.
 The European partner would become the administrative recipient of the WCF Europe funding.